-The implementation of the QoS Provisioning & Management system is based on Intelligent Mobile Agent Technology (MAT), which has been considered as a paradigm that can help service designers handle the potentially increased functional complexity involved in service creation and deployment [7][8].
-The main objective of our system is to provide and manage Quality of Service in IP DiffServ based Networks [9], with Mobile Agents (MAs) implementing specified Application Interfaces (APIs) for Absolute and Relative Differentiation.
-MAT has already been used for the implementation of network. resource and management telecommunication services [10][11][12].
-Adoption of MAs as our basic architectural design and implementation technology for decentralization of the allowed OoS configuration and monitoring tasks.
-Additionally, MAT promoted good software design, added flexibility, manageability and scalability with a relatively easy implementation of such а complicated system.
-Furthermore, MAs allowed for the implementation of various Absolute and Relative Diffserv approaches without introducing anv modifications to the main system architecture.
+The implementation of the QoS Provisioning & Management system is based on Intelligent Mobile Agent Technology (MAT), which has been considered as a paradigm that can help service designers handle the potentially increased functional complexity involved in service creation and deployment [7].
+The main objective of our system is to provide and manage Quality of Service in IP DiffServ based Networks [8], with Mobile Agents (MAs) implementing specified Application Interfaces (APIs) for Absolute and Relative Differentiation.
+MAT has already been used for the implementation of network, resource and telecommunication management services [9].
+Adoption of MAs as our basic architectural design and implementation technology allowed for decentralization of the QoS configuration and monitoring tasks.
+Additionally, MAT promoted good software design, added flexibility, manageability and scalability with a relatively easy implementation of such a complicated system.
+Furthermore, MAs allowed for the implementation of various Absolute and Relative Diffserv approaches without introducing any modifications to the main system architecture.

 The rest of the paper is organized as follows.
 In Section 2, the Absolute and Relative Diffserv schemes are briefly revisited.
 Section 3, as a first step, provides the high level architectural description of the proposed QoS Provisioning and Management System and, as a second step, elaborates on its functional procedures.
-Finally, concluding remarks are made and issues for future study are provided.
+In Section 4 a set of results indicative of the proposed system operational efficiency on a real network testbed are given.
+Finally concluding remarks are made and issues for future study are provided.